Birding Cruise Galápagos: Natural History Extravaganza

 After a quick scan for any seabirds and finches we will make our way back to the Samba for the night.

 Española is one of the oldest Galápagos Islands.
 Geologists estimate that is was formed over four million years ago as a shield volcano.
 With the help of low-viscosity lava, Española moved away from the hotspot and became dormant.
-Key endemics on the island include Espanola Mockingbird, Espanola Lava Lizard, and a breeding island for the highly-prized Waved Albatross.
-Upon arrival at its western tip, Punta Suarez, you will immediately notice the fiery-colored Española Marine Iguanas and the tame Galápagos Sea Lions which leisurely wander around you.
+Key endemics on the island include Espanola Mockingbird and Espanola Lava Lizard, and this is a breeding island for the highly prized Waved Albatross.
+Upon arrival at its western tip, Punta Suarez, you will immediately notice the fiery-colored Española Marine Iguanas and the tame Galápagos Sea Lions, which leisurely wander around you.